The support of the family has always been important to her

 There is more to it than that

 Lacey began her Paralympic journey with pole vault; as this event is not recognized by the Paralympics, she took on long jump as well, qualifying for the London 2012 Paralympics in her first race.
 Although she didn’t make the team her first try, she earned a spot at the 2016 Paralympics in Rio and finished 8th.
+She also qualified for the 2020 Paralympic Games, jumping to eighth place in the long jump.

 The all-round-talent inspires people with her positive and happy attitude